 For artists, verification can be symbolized as an Official Artist Channel (OAC) or a music note symbol.

 By nature, humans prefer visuals over texts.
 A banner with compelling and concise visuals always attracts attention – like a highway billboard.
 Besides branding, a well themed and organized channel layout itself can be an elevator pitch.

-Here are some of the best practices to curate a visually appealing channel for your potential subscribers:
+Here are some of the best practices for curating a visually appealing channel for your potential subscribers:

 - Banner: The best image resolution for a responsive-friendly banner is 2560 x 1440 px.
 Make sure the file size is 6MB or less.

 - Icon: JPG or PNG image format with a resolution of 800×800 px.
-GIF is not recommended.
+GIFs are not recommended.

-- Links: You can add up to five links on the channel such as social media links, official website, or merchandise.
+- Links: You can add up to five links to the channel such as social media links, official websites, or merchandise.

 - Channel trailer: You can customize your channel trailer in two ways: Subscribed view and Unsubscribed view.